 - Use online databases such as Kaggle or Google datasets

-Here’s an awesome post I found all about using Kaggle for your data science initiatives.
+Here’s an awesome post I found all about using Kaggle for your data science experiments.

 Isolate a Business Problem and Aim to Solve It